harmeling/Sugar.jl/README.md

 ## Functions

 To get a quick impression of a matrix it is often good to get a visual impression of it.
 This is what `imagesc` does.
 It converts it to an Image that is shown using the excellent `Images.jl` package.
+E.g.

 ```
-imagesc
+imagesc(randn(100,120))
 ```